diegohaz/constate/README.md

 <br>

 <p align="center">
-  1 kB React state management library that lets you write contextual state<br>
-  as if it were local state, using <a href="https://reactjs.org/docs/hooks-intro.html">React Hooks</a>.
+  1 kB React state management library that lets you write contextual state as if it were local state, using <a href="https://reactjs.org/docs/hooks-intro.html">React Hooks</a>.
 </p>

 <br>